 Job control and useful commands

-Below are some nice to know commands for controlling and checking up on jobs, current and past.
+Below are some nice to know commands for controlling and checking up on running or queued jobs.

 Get job status info